Websec.fr Level 04

-Only php code was displayed here because html is not important.
+Only the PHP code is shown here because the HTML is not important.

 source1.php